The Garmin Instinct and the Garmin Fenix 6 are two of the best-selling sports watches but which is the best one for you?

-Here are some of the key differences between the Garmin Fenix 6 and Instinct watches:
+Here are some of the key differences between the two watches when viewed from the Fenix’s perspective::

-- Design: The Fenix 6 has a larger and more high-resolution display compared to the Instinct, and it is also available in a wider range of sizes and styles.
-The Instinct is designed to be more rugged and durable, with a fiber-reinforced polymer case and a scratch-resistant display.
+- Design: It has a larger and more high-resolution display compared to the Instinct, and it is also available in a wider range of sizes and styles.
+The Instinct is designed to be more rugged and durable, with a fibre-reinforced polymer case and a scratch-resistant display.

-- Features: The Fenix 6 offers a wider range of features and capabilities than the Instinct (more on this below).
+- Features: Offers a wider range of features and capabilities than the Garmin Instinct (more on this below).
 A prime example is it has advanced training metrics, onboard mapping tools, music storage, and longer battery life.
 The Instinct still offers GPS tracking and a range of activity-tracking features, but the interface is simpler and the watch has a shorter battery life than the Fenix 6.

-- Price: The Fenix 6 is generally more expensive than the Instinct, due to its wider range of features and capabilities.
+- Price: Is generally more expensive than the Instinct, due to its wider range of features and capabilities.

-- Battery Life: The Fenix 6 has a longer battery life than the Instinct.
+- Battery Life: Has a longer battery life than the Instinct.
 Depending on the model, it can last up to 50 days in smartwatch mode, whereas the Instinct can last up to 14 days in battery-saver mode.
 The obvious point to note is the more you use either watch for sports activities, tracking, etc the shorter the battery life.
 On the whole, Jake and I were pretty impressed with the battery life on both devices.

-- Navigation: The Fenix 6 has more advanced navigation features than the Instinct, including onboard maps and the ability to create and follow routes.
+- Navigation: Features more advanced navigation features than the Instinct, including onboard maps and the ability to create and follow routes.
 The Instinct has a basic navigation system that can track your route and guide you back to your starting point.